Vermibus/PythonImageCrypter/README.md

 About AoPIC
 ---

 Main file is app/main_app.py.
 There is still a lot to code in this project, but feel free to coment.

+The program converts the image to eight color equivalent.

 #### Screens of app: